 The Complainant is De Beers Intangibles Limited, United Kingdom, represented by Bird & Bird LLP, United Kingdom.

-The disputed domain name <de-beers.com> (“Domain Name”) is registered with Nicco Ltd. (the “Registrar”).
+The disputed domain name <debeerstoken.com> is registered with GoDaddy.com, LLC (the “Registrar”).

 The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on June 21, 2019.
-On June 24, 2019, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
-On June 26, 2019, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Domain Name which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to the Complainant on June 27, 2019 providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amended Complaint on July 3, 2019.
+On June 24, 2019, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
+On June 25, 2019, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent and contact information in the Complaint.
+The Center sent an email communication to the Complainant on July 3, 2019 providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amended Complaint on July 8, 2019.

 The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the “Policy” or “UDRP”), the Rules for Uniform Domain Name Dispute Resolution Policy (the “Rules”), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the “Supplemental Rules”).

 In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on July 10, 2019.
 In accordance with the Rules, paragraph 5, the due date for Response was July 30, 2019.
-The Respondent did not submit any response.
-Accordingly, the Center notified the Respondent’s default on August 5, 2019.
+The Respondent sent an informal email communication to the Center on July 29, 2019.
+The Center therewith sent the Parties a possible settlement email.
+The Respondent sent an email communication to the Center on August 4, 2019 related to settlement discussions.
+In response, on August 5, 2019, the Complainant informed the Center that would not submit a request for suspension, and would like to continue with the proceedings.
+Accordingly, the Center notified the Parties that would proceed to panel appointment on August 5, 2019.

-The Center appointed Willem J. H. Leppink as the sole panelist in this matter on August 8, 2019.
+The Center appointed Alexandre Nappey as the sole panelist in this matter on August 19, 2019.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.

 The Respondent did not reply to the Complainant’s contentions.